saltycongee/interview-multi-language-transcription-1/docs/frontend-README.md

    d) Select the role auth role for your amplify deployment.
 It will be of the format amplify-frontend-main-{5-digit-number}-authRole
    e) Click on attach policies
    ![alt text](iam4.PNG)
-   f) Search for S3 and select AmazonS#FullAccess.
+   f) Search for S3 and select AmazonS3FullAccess.
 Then click on the button on the bottom right that says Attach policy
    ![alt text](iam5.PNG)